dmiller/clojure-clr-next/_posts/2025-02-20-AOT-compilation-issues.md

   lib)
   ```

-`load-one`  underlies `load` and `require`.
+`load-one`  also underlies `load` and `require`.
 It calls some runtime code (defined in Java/C#) that does different things depending on whether `*compile-files*` is true or not.

-Focusing on ClojureCLR and on .NET Framework,  when we compile a source file, we first generate a _saveable_ assembly to use in place of the `eval` assembly that we use for interactive work.
+Focusing on ClojureCLR and on .NET Framework,  when we compile a source file, we first generate a _saveable_ assembly -- the official terminology seems to be _persisted_ --  to use in place of the `eval` assembly that we use for interactive work.
 We then go through essentially the same process as above.
 Read a form, analyze it, create types as necessary and generate the appropriate IL code.
-In addition, we create an _initialization_ type that contains a static method to which we write code that will do the same steps as the REPL loop.
+In addition, we create an _initialization_ type that contains a static method to which we write code that will do the same steps as the REPL loop -- create `Var`s, map symbols to `Var`s, etc.

 At the end of the process, we save the assembly to disk.
 When we are loading a library and find a DLL file -- say we are trying to load load library `clojure.uuid` and we find `clojure.uuid.dll` -- we load the DLL and call the initialization method.
-(You do _not_ want to see what that code looks like.)

 ## The primary issue for AOT compilation in .NET 9

 The most important point in all of the above is the _progressive updating of the Clojure environment_: Each form _must_ be evaluated before the next form is read.

-In .NET Framework, an assembly that be saved allows the dynamic usage of finalized types.
+In .NET Framework, an assembly that can be saved allows the dynamic usage of finalized types.
 You can use the types before the save.

 This is not the case with the new `PersistedAssemblyBuilder`.
-We cannot use the types we have created until the entire assembly is written--to file or to string.
-We'd then have to load it before using any of the types.
-We cannot do progressive evaluation.
-This is a show-stopper for ClojureCLR.
+We cannot use the types we have created until the assembly as a whole is saved.
+And then you must load it it before using any of the types.  __We cannot do progressive evaluation.__ This is a show-stopper for ClojureCLR.

 The documentation does make this explicit, if you look hard enough.
 We find: